quancn95/jenkins-builder/README.md

         `vagrant ssh controller-ubuntu-1`

 * Go to the home directory, then start docker containers for Jenkins and Jfrog applications.

+  Jenkins docker container will act like Jenkins Dashboard and Controller.

+  Jfrog Artifactory container is binary repository.
+We will push artifacts of Jenkins pipeline in.

   Note: use this content of [docker-compose.yml](docker-compose.yml) for step 3 below.